kristopherjohnson/cxxforth/cxxforth.cpp.md

     constexpr Cell True = ~False;

-Our first big difference from most traditional Forth implementations is how we'll store the word definitions for our Forth dictionary.
+Our first big difference from traditional Forth implementations is how we'll store the word definitions for our Forth dictionary.
 Traditional Forths intersperse the word names in the shared data space along with code and data, using a linked list to navigate through them.
-We are going to just have an array of `Definition` structs.
+We are going to just use an `std::list` of `Definition` structs, outside of the data space.

 One of the members of `Definition` is a `std::string` to hold the name, so we won't need to worry about managing the memory for that variable-length field.
-We can use its `data()` function when we need a pointer to the raw character data.

-A `Definition` also needs a `code` field that points to the native code associated with the word, a `parameter` field that points to the data-space elements associated with the word, and some bit flags to keep track of whether the word is `IMMEDIATE` and/or `HIDDEN`.
-We will explore the use of these fields later when we talk about the interpreter.
+A `Definition` also needs a `code` field that points to the native code associated with the word, a `does` field pointing to associated Forth instructions, a `parameter` field that points to associated data-space elements, and some bit flags to keep track of whether the word is `IMMEDIATE` and/or `HIDDEN`.
+We will explore the use of these fields later when we talk about the interpreters.

-Note that the `code` field is the first member of the `Definition` struct.
-This means that the address of a `Definition` is also the address of a code field.
-We will use such an address as our Forth _execution token_ (xt).

 `Definition` has a static field `executingWord` that contains the address of the `Definition` that was most recently executed.
 This can be used by